 - Ask about safety measures at public spaces.
 Call ahead to ask about safety guidelines for places you want to visit.
 You’ll be prepared for any do-ahead requirements and know what to expect when you get there.

 So go on—have some fun.
-Keep safety in mind and reduce your risk of exposure as you enjoy summer and revel in fall.
+Keep safety in mind and reduce your risk of exposure as you enjoy spring and summer.